-Making the decision to move out of your rented property and into another is not one you should take lightly.
+Making the decision to move out of your rented property and into another is one that requires significant thought.

 There's so much to consider, from finding a new home in a suitable location to working out your priorities regarding garden space, number of bathrooms and other amenities.

 And that's all without mentioning your need to weigh up the financial side of such a move, and a massive factor in that is your successful retrieval of the security deposit put down on the previous property.
-Recent government research shows that the number of households in the UK's private rented sector increased by 63% between 2007 and 2017.
+Statista revealed that in the last 10 years, the number of households occupied by private renters has increased by 16%.

-This could have a hugely detrimental effect when it comes to accessing the funds to put down a deposit on your next rental property.
-Nobody wants to be in that position, so we've put together this handy guide to provide advice on the common reasons for deposit deductions and, more importantly, what you can do to improve your chances of receiving your money back in full.
+So many tenants rely on receiving their deposit back in full, so we've put together this handy guide to provide advice on the common reasons for deposit deductions and, more importantly, what you can do to improve your chances of receiving your money back in full.

 Why might you lose your deposit?